Local-in-time Solvability and Space Analyticity for the Navier-Stokes Equations with BMO-type Initial Data: Introduction

 A natural follow-up question is whether we can extend the method to the usual BMO spaces (homogeneous type) and study the global oscillations of the solution to \eqref{eq:NSE1}-\eqref{eq:NSE3}.
 A positive answer is given in a forthcoming paper.
 We also attempt to study the local analyticity and the bound of oscillations of the NSE on bounded domains, especially the ones with regular boundaries, i.e. straight and circular boundary lines.
 One of the motivations for studying the analyticity estimate and in-time bound of $BMO$-norms is their connection with the sparseness of the region of intense oscillations which can possibly provide a geometric type criterion weaker than the one presented in \citet{Grujic2013} which requires the sparseness of the level sets of velocity or vorticity truncated by the $L^\infty$-norm.
 Since the measures of the level sets of oscillation mean are naturally controlled by the $BMO$-norms (e.g. John-Nirenberg inequality), replacing the notion of intense velocity (or vorticity) by that of intense oscillation may potentially reduce the restriction on the geometry of fluid activity near the possible blow-up time.
 The fundamental step of this idea requires the in-time continuity of $BMO$ norms of velocity and vorticity.

 The paper is organized as follows.
-In Section~\ref{sec:Preliminary}, we exhibit some known theorems and develop some results about the heat and Stokes semigroups in Besov and BMO-type spaces tailored to our needs.
-In Section~\ref{sec:PrfThm}, we state the main theorem with the basic setup for complexified solutions and analyticity for the Navier-Stokes equations, followed by the proof of the theorem.
-Section~\ref{sec:ThmVort} is an extension of the idea for proving a similar result about vorticity.
+In Section~\ref{sec:MainResult}, we state the main theorems with the basic setup for complexified solutions and analyticity for both velocity and vorticity of the Navier-Stokes equations, followed by their proofs.
+In the appendix, we exhibit and develop some auxiliary results about the heat and Stokes semigroups in Besov and BMO-type spaces which we quote in Section~\ref{sec:MainResult}.